5ecompendium/bestiary/_creatures/noble-time-elemental.md

 it appears in the nearest open space and takes no damage.

-***Time Jaunt.*** A time elemental can slip through the time stream and appear anywhere on the same plane of existence as if by teleport.
+***Time Jaunt.*** A time elemental can slip through the time stream and appear anywhere on the same plane of existence as if by <i>teleport</i>.
 This ability transports the time elemental and up to four other creatures of the elemental’s choice that are within 30 feet of it.
 Unwilling creatures must succeed on a DC 15 Wisdom saving throw to avoid being carried away.